ychunhui/refarch-cognitive-analytics/docs/code.md

 * use of component, html and css per feature page
 * encapsulate calls to back end for front end server via service components.

-We recommend beginners one Angular to follow the [product "tour of heroes" tutorial here.](https://angular.io/tutorial)
+We recommend Angular beginners to follow the [product "tour of heroes" tutorial](https://angular.io/tutorial).
+We also recommend to read our last work on Angular 5 app using a test driven development approach in [this project](https://github.com/ibm-cloud-architecture/refarch-caseportal-app).

 ### Main Components
-As traditional Angular 4 app, you need:
+As traditional Angular 5 app, you need:
-*  a `main.ts` script to declare and boostrap your application.
+*  a `main.ts` script to declare and bootstrap your application.
 * a `app.module.ts` to declare all the components of the application and the URL routes declaration.
 Those routes are internal to the web browser.
-They are protected by a guard mechanism to avoid unlogged person to access the page.
-The following code declares 3 routes for the three main features of this application: display the main top navigation page, the customer page to access account, and the itSupport to access the chat bot user interface.
+They are protected by a guard mechanism to avoid unlogged person to access some private pages.
+The following code declares three routes for the three main features of this application: display the main top navigation page, the customer page to access account, and the itSupport to access the chat bot user interface.
 The AuthGard assess if the user is known and logged, if not it is routed to the login page.
  ```
  const routes: Routes = [
    { path: 'home', component: HomeComponent,canActivate: [AuthGuard]},